Tierra Ruffin-Pratt: Professional career

 In 2018, Ruffin-Pratt was a role player for the Mystics, occasionally starting and coming off the bench.
 Her contributions helped the Mystics to a 22–12 record and the number 3 seed in the league.
 They received a bye to the second round.
 In the second round elimination game, they defeated the Los Angeles Sparks 96–64 to advance to the semi-finals for the second year in a row.
 In the semi-finals, the Mystics defeated the Atlanta Dream in five games to advance to the WNBA Finals for the first time in franchise history.
 In the Finals, the Seattle Storm swept the Mystics.

 In 2019, Ruffin-Pratt signed with the Los Angeles Sparks.
 She would immediately enter the Sparks' starting lineup.
 Ruffin-Pratt started in 33 of the 34 games played during the season, the Sparks finished 22–12 with the number 3 seed, receiving a bye to the second round.
 In the second round elimination game, the Sparks defeated the defending champion Seattle Storm 92–69 to advance to the semi-finals.
 In the semi-finals, the Sparks would lose to the Connecticut Sun in a three-game sweep.

 In 2020, the season was delayed and shortened to 22 games in a bubble due to the COVID-19 pandemic.
 Ruffin-Pratt played 17 games with 10 starts, missing a few games with a shoulder injury.
 The Sparks were the number 3 seed with a 15–7 record, receiving a bye to the second round elimination game, but were once again eliminated by the Connecticut Sun.

-On May 22, 2022, Ruffin-Pratt announced her retirement of professional basketball.
+On May 22, 2022, Ruffin-Pratt announced her retirement from professional basketball.